andmcadams/dk-lights/README.md

-# Example
+# Dorgesh-Kaan Lights Plugin
-An example greeter plugin
+A plugin to help you identify which lights need to be fixed.